-BILLY SUTER chats to Durban blues guitarist and singer RUSTY RED, who joins Durban band The Black Lapels as a special guest in their Bruce Springsteen tribute show at Pietermaritzburg’s Hexagon Theatre at 7.30pm today (Saturday, July 22).
-Tickets cost R125 at Webtickets.
-Rusty will also be the music-maker from 6pm to 9pm on Monday (July 24) at BBC Beats, at Berea Bowling Club in Brand Road, Glenwood (admission R50; more details at 082 499 8636).
-Also, don’t miss his excellent Crossroads – Clapton and Friends, which is headed for the Umbilo branch of the Rhumbelow Theatre soon.
-Catch it at 8pm on August 4 and 5, and 2pm and 6.30pm on August 6.
-That show has Rusty alongside drummer Chris Melling and bassist Skippy Kubheka.
-Besides Clapton classics, expect numbers associated with John Mayer, Muddy Waters, Stevie Ray Vaughn, Jimi Hendrix and others.
+BILLY SUTER chats to Durban blues guitarist and singer RUSTY RED, who joins Durban trio The Black Lapels as a special guest in their Paul Simon tribute show at Durban’s Rhumbelow Theatre in Umbilo at 8pm on Friday and Saturday (September 22 and 23) and 2pm and 6.30pm on Sunday (September 24).
+July 22).
 Tickets cost R150 each and booking is at Computicket or by calling Roland Stansell at 082 499 8636.
-(Note: the review of the Clapton show, which premiered at Tina’s Hotel in Kloof recently, is listed under MUSIC on this site).
+(Note: Rusty Red also performs solo at BBC Beats, at the Berea Bowling Club in Ferguson Road, Glenwood, Durban, from 6pm to 9pm on Monnay, November 13.
+He will perform a tribute to John Mayer there, as well as original items.
+Entrance is R50.
+More information from Roland at 082 499 8636.

 WHAT IS YOUR REAL NAME – AND HOW, WHEN AND WHY DID YOU GET THE MONIKER ‘RUSTY RED’?

 My parents named me Luke Timothy John Wyngaard, which is a bit of a mouthful… but I don’t dislike my name at all.